ng-n/aws-bootcamp-cruddur-2023/journal/week1.md

 In a Dockerfile, the 'CMD' instruction is used to specify the command that should be run when a container is started from the image.

         CMD ["python3", "-m", "flask", "run", "--host=0.0.0.0", "--port=4567"]

- <br /> By default, the command will run the Python3 interpreter and execute flask inside the container's filesystem. <br />
+By default, the command will run the Python3 interpreter and execute flask inside the container's filesystem. <br />

 To run the 'CMD' as an external script, it is required to create a Bash/Py file and specify the script's path to the filename instead of the abovementioned command. <br />

    1. Create a Bash script, named ```'script.sh'``` for the backend-flask
         ```